canon-cmre-kym-eden/ckanext-ingest/README.md

 created, it calls its `trasform` method, that copies `raw` data into `data` property.
 This is the best place for data mapping, before record's `ingest` method is called.
-If you want to remove all empty members from record's `data`, it can be done in this way:
+If you want to remove all empty members from record's `data`, it can be done in the following way:

 ```python
 class DenseRecord(Record):